A pro-housing policy agenda for los angeles

 - Embrace ambitious housing growth targets throughout the Los Angeles region, and fairly distribute new housing capacity across neighborhoods.
-Abundant Housing’s FAIR Plan would allocate most new housing to high-income areas, job clusters, and transit corridors, helping the City of Los Angeles accommodate 450,000 more homes by 2030.
+The FAIR Plan coalition effort would allocate most new housing to high-income areas, job clusters, and transit corridors, helping the City of Los Angeles accommodate 450,000 more homes by 2030.

 - Eliminate on-site parking requirements citywide.
 Instead, introduce on-site parking maximums near transit, and levy a per-space fee on all parking lots and garages.
 This will make housing production more feasible and reduce housing costs.

 - Adopt density bonus incentive programs, where new apartment projects include some affordable units for lower-income residents.
 In return, these projects would get to include extra units above the normal zoning limits.
 L.A.’s Transit-Oriented Communities (TOC) program is an excellent density bonus program that deserves to be expanded and made permanent.
 Similar programs should be introduced throughout L.A.
 County.